Genivia/RE-flex/doc/index.md

 ~~~
 </div>

-If dot in Unicode mode would be restricted to match valid Unicode only, then
+If dot in Unicode mode with <i>`%%option unicode`</i> would be restricted to
-the action above will never be triggered when invalid input is encountered.
+match valid Unicode only, then the action above will never be triggered when
-Because all non-dot regex patterns are valid Unicode in RE/flex, it would be
+invalid input is encountered.
+Because all non-dot regex patterns are valid
-impossible to write a "catch all else" rule that catches input format errors!
+Unicode in RE/flex, it would be impossible to write a "catch all else" rule
+that catches input format errors!

-The dot in Unicode mode is self-synchronizing and consumes text up to to the
+The dot in Unicode mode is self-synchronizing and consumes text up to the next
-next ASCII or Unicode character.
+ASCII or Unicode character.

+Because the `.` is "permissive" by design with <i>`%%option unicode`</i>,
+multiple `.` dots in sequence can match a single multi-byte Unicode character
+by its individual bytes.

-To accept valid Unicode input in regex patterns, make sure to avoid `.` (dot)
+To accept only valid Unicode input in regex patterns, make sure to avoid `.`
-and use `\p{Unicode}` or `\X` instead, and reserve dot to catch anything,
+(dot) and use `\p{Unicode}` or `\X` instead, and reserve dot to catch anything,
 such as invalid UTF encodings.
-We use `.|\n` or <i>`%%option dotall`</i> to
+We can use `.|\n` or <i>`%%option dotall`</i>
-catch anything including `\n` and invalid UTF-8/16/32 encodings.
+to catch anything including `\n` and invalid UTF-8/16/32 encodings.

 Furthermore, before matching any input, invalid UTF-16 input is detected
 automatically by the `reflex::Input` class and replaced with the